Goldilocks Test Sets for Face Verification: Discussion

-For the 10-fold cross-evaluation, each time, 9 folds are regarded as the training set to find the best threshold distance to apply on 10-th fold (test set) in order to calculate the accuracy.
-This naturally brings up the question - \textit{Does identity overlap across the folds affect the accuracy estimate?} To answer this, we used the same pairs in Hadrian and Eclipse but assigned genuine pairs of the same identity to different folds and kept everything else the same.
+\textbf{Identity disjoint between folds is necessary.} For the 10-fold cross-validation, each time, 9 folds are regarded as the training set to find the best threshold distance to apply on the 10th fold (test set) in order to calculate the accuracy.
+This naturally brings up the foundational machine learning question - \textit{Does identity overlap across the folds affect the accuracy estimate?} To answer this, we used the same pairs in Hadrian and Eclipse but assigned genuine pairs of the same identity to different folds and kept everything else the same.
 In this case, identities in the test fold have the possibility to occur in the 9 train folds.
-Table~\ref{table:ablation-overlap} shows that having the test identities in the train sets significantly increases the accuracy value across five SOTA methods.
-Note that the difference between the average accuracy of the re-trained methods on MS1MV2 is 0.11\%, but the average accuracy decrease is 0.2\% on Hadrian and 0.23\% on Eclipse across five methods.
-This means that identity-disjoint folds are necessary for constructing a 10-fold cross-evaluation test set.
+Table~\ref{table:ablation-overlap} shows that having the test identities in the train sets slightly changes the final evaluation.
+To preserve the rigor of dataset design, our datasets maintain the ID-disjointness.

+\textbf{Having equal evaluation chance across demographic groups is important.} Except for demographic-bias-focused datasets, the research area ignores the equal evaluation chance of demographic groups.
+This causes the dominance of the White group in the test sets, see Figure~\ref{fig:race-gender}.
+Different from them, the proposed Hadrian and Eclipse balanced the occurrence of pairs from demographic groups.
+Quantitatively, we report the accuracy of each demographic group in Hadrian and Eclipse in Table~\ref{table:ablation-equal}.
+It shows that the accuracy difference between demographic groups can be over 30.62\%, which suggests the importance of balancing the evaluation chance across demographic groups to provide a more generalized performance evaluation.

+\textbf{Possible cheating on patterns is hard.} We design the pairs with fixed attribute patterns in the proposed test sets.
+This might raise the concerns about the cheating by a specific design.
+However, we argue that it is hard to achieve so with the following reasons: In the algorithm design perspective, face recognition models are trained in the multi-class classification manner, so even if the attribute pattern is injected to the algorithm, it will hurt the performance on the other test sets as the model is biased to the attribute pattern.
+In the dataset design perspective, the used attributes \{full-facial-hair, extreme-exposure, and identical twins\} are rarely appearing in the existing training sets.
+Hence, collecting / assembling a dataset by using the attribute pattern is difficult.

+\textbf{Limitations.} The proposed test sets are assembled with 6,000 image pairs, which is consistent with the commonly-used test sets (see Table~\ref{table:stats}), but it is smaller than the IJB family~\citep{ijba,ijbb,ijbc,ijbs}.
+This can cause concerns about the generalizability of the evaluation.
+We have the same concern, so we apply the aforementioned rules to involve more images and demographic groups in the dataset.
+As for the dataset scale, since the whole MORPH and Twins datasets are not available for free, we have negotiated with the owning institutions to obtain permission to distribute the selected test set images for free.

+\textbf{Safeguard for misuse.} Even though the new test sets will be free for everyone to use, we ask the user to provide the full name, the institution name and sign the agreement to protect the data.
+The proposed datasets can be downloaded at~\url{https://github.com/HaiyuWu/SOTA-Face-Recognition-Train-and-Test/tree/main?tab=readme-ov-file#hadrian-eclipse-and-nd-twins} in non-commercial purpose.
+A license agreement is needed for ND Twins due to original IRB conditions.